wangwei407/-GSOC2016-MUGQIC_PIPELINES--FLOWCHART-CREATOR-/readme.md

 ## Project Info

-Project title:
-**Flowchart creator for MUGQIC Pipelines**
+Project title: **Flowchart creator for MUGQIC Pipelines**
 Project short title (30 characters): **Flowchart creator**

-URL of project idea page:
+URL of project idea page: [idea link](https://bitbucket.org/mugqic/gsoc2016#markdown-header-flowchart-creator-for-mugqic-pipelines)
 ## Biographical Information
 Provide a brief (text) biography, and why you think your background qualifies you for this project.
+I am a graduate student pursuing MS in Information System for Big Data and Predictive Analytics Track at [Washington university in St.Louis](http://wustl.edu).
+I was an undergraduate student at Anhui University of Technology in Information system major.
+Though I am an information system student, I got a solid programming knowledge structure (programming skills, data structure and algorithm, OS organization) when I was in China.
+### Why I think my background qualifies me for this project.
+* I have a solid background of python and OS organization(unix) which help me to be familiar with MUGQICPipeline structure quickly.
+* In addition, in my free time, I have experienced in using Graphviz software and I hava learned the basic knowledge of pipeline flowchart
+* I have experienced in github and bitbucket.

+### Why I choose this project
+* I am interested in MUGQICPipeline structure.
+It is the first time for me to know how to control pipeline on clusters with python.
+* I am a studious student and my major is data analysis.
+So I think in the future I can help the community to develop other tools with my major knowledge.
+* I think that pipeline flowchart idea is a cool idea, which makes MUGQICPipeline more user-friendly and concrete.
+* I really love this project and the mentor of this project is very kind and patience.

 ## Contact Information